hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 Users are able to update their email or password.

 ###Delete
-Users are able to delete their own photos
+Users are able to delete their own photos or comments

-Administrator is able to delete any uploaded photo.
+Administrator is able to delete any uploaded photo or comments.

 ***